iq-coryp/documentation-testing/pages/guides/commerce-guide.md

 * Two types of prices are supported: regular price (`RegularPrice`) and sale price (`OverridePrice`)
 * Multiple currencies are not supported, default retailer currency is implied
 * Pricing information for products can be set up at any level in the {{CompanyTree_Concept}}
-* Term-based pricing is available to accommodate for scenarios where price varies based on contractual commitmen
+* Term-based pricing is available to accommodate for scenarios where price varies based on contractual commitment

 #### Relevant API Reference Pages